vuejs/vuepress/packages/docs/docs/theme/inheritance.md

 ## Inheritance Strategy

-**All the capabilities of the parent theme will be `"passed"` to the child theme.
+All the capabilities of the parent theme will be `"passed"` to the child theme.
 For file-level conventions, child theme can override it by creating a file with the same name in the same location.
-For some theme configuration options, such as [globalLayout](./option-api.md/globallayout), child theme can override it by the same name configuration.**
+For some theme configuration options, such as [globalLayout](./option-api.md/globallayout), child theme can override it by the same name configuration.

-The [file-level agreement](./writing-a-theme.md#directory-structure) at are as follows:
+The [file-level conventions](./writing-a-theme.md#directory-structure) are as follows:

 - **Global Components**，i.e. the Vue components under `theme/global-components`.
 - **Components**，i.e. the Vue components under `theme/components`.